Cadu-Dias/smartWater_API/README.md

  These are the current routes that were made in the API, some changes might happen

+    - /api/login (POST)
+      - Needs to send a User object { username: string, password: string } in the Req Body

     - /api/smartlights (GET)
     - /api/watertanklevel (GET)
     - /api/hidrometer (GET)